6 House Rules for Teenage Drivers

 4. Limit Passengers

 Your state may have limits on the number of passengers your teen can have in the car, but even if it doesn’t, let your teen know that having too many people in the car will lead to distractions.
-One or two friends may be okay, but perhaps you don’t want your teen to drive with any more people than that.
-Set clear rules for your new teenage driver early on and adjust as they gain experience.
+One or two friends may be okay, but perhaps you don’t want your teen to drive with any more people than that without a parent or adult driver in the car.
+Set clear passenger restrictions for your new teenage driver early on and adjust as they gain driving experience.

 5. Obey Driving Laws